9R2by/docker_compose_web_dev/README.md

  I added a index.php to the source folder to check if the database connection worked flawlessly
  If you curl or browse to 127.0.0.1 it should return something like "Success: A proper connection to MySQL was made!"

+ ATTENTION: importing large databases can take some time!